How Do I Pick the Best Curriculum for My Family?

 2) Does this meet my educational goals?

 It is worth pondering what your real goal is for your child this year.
-Learning to read, cultivating curiosity, passing the state test or learning to work independently are all valid answers.
-In our family education was geared around life-learning.
-Thinking skills, reading, math and writing were always our biggest priorities since they are so essential.
-Science, history, geography, art and foreign languages were icing on the cake: wonderfully fun and productive, but not on our schedule every day.
+Learning to read, cultivating curiosity, passing the state test, or learning to work independently are all valid answers.
+In our family, education was geared around life learning.
+Thinking skills, reading, math, and writing have always been our biggest priorities since they are so essential.
+Science, history, geography, art, and foreign languages were icing on the cake: wonderfully fun and productive, but not on our schedule every day.
 You may find that you want to emphasize something else, such as literature, academically advanced curriculum or to primarily immerse yourself in history.

 3) Is it within my budget?

-Many families are on a tight budget, this year more than ever, and you’ll need to be reasonable about what you buy.
+Many families are on a tight budget, more than ever this year, and you’ll need to be reasonable about what you buy.
 Think it through, pray about it, discuss it, and then get ruthless with your options.
 (BTW, average private school tuition for an elementary grade was $20,617 in 2011-2012!
 Makes every option I’ve seen look downright cheap in comparison.)
-Some families also opt to work with a charter school in order to expand their budget.
-It is a controversial choice, since you are opting to allow the government to oversee your homeschooling, but we have seen it work well for many of our customers in this tough economy.
+Some families also opt to work with a charter school to expand their budget.
+It is a controversial choice since you are opting to allow the government to oversee your homeschooling, but we have seen it work well for many of our customers in this tough economy.

 4) Does this fit my student’s learning style?